 Purpose of the whistleblowing system

-The whistleblowing system (BKMS® System) is used to accept and process information relating to (alleged) violations of legislation or breaches of internal regulations to the detriment of the Volkswagen Group in a secure and confidential way.
+The whistleblowing system (BKMS® Incident Reporting) is used to accept and process information relating to (alleged) violations of legislation or breaches of internal regulations to the detriment of the Volkswagen Group in a secure and confidential way.

 If a report received concerns an employee of Volkswagen AG, the processing also serves to prevent criminal offences or other legal infringements in connection with the employment relationship (§ 26 Para.
 1 BDSG).